What is a Safe Withdrawal Rate?

 As a result, most retirees need to find a balance in their portfolios.
 I call it goldilocks investing.
 Not too aggressive (hot) and not too conservative (cold).
 This is the key to success.
 Build a portfolio with some cash to create liquidity and short-term income, some fixed income to create income for the next 5 years and the balance can go into equities.

-The higher the withdrawal rate, the more equities are needed in the portfolio.
-The more equity you have, the less control and predictability you have over your future income.
+The higher the withdrawal rate, the more equities are needed in the portfolio to reduce the risk of running out of money too early.
+However, the more equity you have, the less control and predictability you have over your future income.
 With equities, there is a high probability you may need to decrease your income in tough times and give yourself a raise in good times.

 The point is simple: make sure you choose your withdrawal rate carefully.